Two teenage sisters found dead at Pilibhit village | Law-Order

 Two teenage sisters found dead at Pilibhit village

-Two teenage sisters were found dead under mysterious at Jasauli village here, police said on Tuesday.
+Two teenage sisters were found dead under mysterious circumstances at Jasauli village here, police said on Tuesday.

-The girls, aged 17 and 19, had gone out of their lodging facility to attend to nature's call on Monday night but did not return.
+The girls, aged 17 and 19, had gone out to attend to nature's call on Monday night but did not return.
 One of them was located dead in a field while the other was found hanging from a tree on Tuesday morning, Pilibhit SP Jai Prakash said.

 Their family lives at Kasimpur village near a brickfield where the girls' father works as a labourer, the SP said.
 The bodies have been sent for a post-mortem examination, the SP said, adding that a youth has been detained in connection with the case.
 Meanwhile, IG Rajesh Kumar Pandey visited the crime spot this morning on directives from the Chief Minister's Office .